mengh04/competitest.nvim/README.md

 Of course these keybindings can be customized: see `editor_ui` ➤ `normal_mode_mappings` and `editor_ui` ➤ `insert_mode_mappings` in [configuration](#configuration)

+#### Inline testcase management in Runner UI
+For a more streamlined workflow, you can add, edit, and delete testcases directly within the Runner UI without leaving the interface:

+**Adding testcases:**
+- Navigate to the "NEW" entry at the bottom of the testcase list
+- Press `<CR>` (Enter) to start adding a new testcase
+- Enter input and expected output in the respective windows (both start empty for easy editing)
+- **Normal mode**: Press `<CR>` to save and run the new testcase
+- **Insert mode**: Press `<C-s>` or `<C-CR>` to save and run the new testcase
+- The testcase will be automatically saved and executed

+**Editing testcases:**
+- Select any existing testcase in the list
+- Press `<CR>` (Enter) to edit it inline
+- Modify the input and/or expected output as needed
+- **Normal mode**: Press `<CR>` to save changes and re-run
+- **Insert mode**: Press `<C-s>` or `<C-CR>` to save changes and re-run

+**Deleting testcases:**
+- Select the testcase you want to delete
+- Press `x` to delete it immediately (no confirmation required)
+- The cursor will automatically move to the next available testcase

+This inline management approach eliminates the need for separate editor windows and provides a seamless testcase management experience.

 ### Remove a testcase
 Launch `:CompetiTest delete_testcase`.
 If you want to specify testcase number directly in the command line you can use `:CompetiTest delete_testcase x`, where `x` is a number representing the testcase you want to remove.